Optimal subgraph structures in scale-free configuration models

-Now we study the special class of motifs for which the unique maximum of \eqref{eq:maxeqsub} is $S_3=V_H$.
-By the above interpretation of $S_1$, $S_2$ and $S_3$, we study motifs where the maximum contribution to the number of such motifs comes from vertices that have degrees proportional to $\sqrt{n}$ in $G$.
-Examples of motifs that fall into this category are all complete graphs.
-Bipartite graphs on the other hand, do not fall into the $\sqrt{n}$-class motifs, since we can use the two parts of the bipartite graph as $S_1$ and $S_2$ in such a way that~\eqref{eq:maxeqsub} results in a non-negative solution.
-The next theorem gives asymptotics for the number of such motifs:
+Now we study the special class of subgraphs for which the unique maximum of \eqref{eq:maxeqsub} or~\eqref{eq:maxeqind} is $S_3=V_H$.
+By the above interpretation of $S_1$, $S_2$ and $S_3$, we study (induced) subgraphs where the maximum contribution to the number of such subgraphs comes from vertices that have degrees proportional to $\sqrt{n}$ in $\ECMn$.
+Examples of subgraphs that fall into this category are all complete graphs.
+Bipartite graphs on the other hand, do not fall into the $\sqrt{n}$-class subgraphs, since we can use the two parts of the bipartition as $S_1$ and $S_2$ in such a way that~\eqref{eq:maxeqsub} results in a non-negative solution.
+The next theorem gives asymptotics for the number of $\sqrt{n}$-(induced) subgraphs:

-\begin{theorem}[Motifs with $\sqrt{n}$ degrees] Let $H$ be a connected graph on $k$ vertices with minimal degree 2 such that the solution to~\eqref{eq:maxeqsub} is unique, and $B^\gsub(H)=0$.
+\begin{theorem}[(Induced) subgraphs with $\sqrt{n}$ degrees] Let $H$ be a connected graph on $k$ vertices with minimal degree 2 such that the solution to~\eqref{eq:maxeqsub} is unique, and $B^\gsub(H)=0$.
 Then,

 with